Global Reach

 Since 2008, EngenderHealth has worked in the DRC to improve and expand the availability of high-quality sexual and reproductive health and rights (SRHR) information and services so that all people—particularly women and girls—have equal access.
 Through our work, we aim to ensure that health systems and other institutions provide high-quality, gender-equitable sexual and reproductive health (SRH) services and that policies, laws, and processes promote gender equality and support SRHR.

-Since 2019, EngenderHealth has worked with the Ministry of Health in the DRC and partners Humana People to People and Le Réseau des Educateurs des Enfants et Jeunes de la Rue (REEJER) to scale up the integration of postpartum family planning (FP) through our ExpandFP II program.
-In collaboration with the ministry, we have integrated postpartum FP across 15 facilities in Kinshasa.
-We are using lessons learned through our work enhancing postpartum FP service at the facility level to strengthen national systems.
+EngenderHealth also worked with the Ministry of Health in the DRC and partners Humana People to People and Le Réseau des Educateurs des Enfants et Jeunes de la Rue (REEJER) to scale up the integration of postpartum family planning (FP) through our ExpandFP II program.
+In collaboration with the ministry, we integrated postpartum FP across 15 facilities in Kinshasa.
+We used lessons learned throughout our work enhancing postpartum FP service at the facility level to strengthen national systems.

 There are more than 25,000 street children in the city of Kinshasa, which is home to over 12 million people, according to UNICEF.
 Through our Supporting Street Children in Kinshasa during COVID-19 program, we partnered with REEJER and its network of more than 160 members to provide food, healthcare, shelter, and access to SGBV care services to young people living on the streets.